react-native-webview/react-native-webview/docs/Reference.md

 Specifies the layer type.

-Possible values for `layerType` are:
+Possible values for `androidLayerType` are:

 - `none` (default) - The view does not have a layer.
 - `software` - The view has a software layer.
 A software layer is backed by a bitmap and causes the view to be rendered using Android's software rendering pipeline, even if hardware acceleration is enabled.